aanderse/LdapRecord.com/source/docs/laravel/auth/setup.md

 > Only 'Domain Components' are checked in the users distinguished name.
 More on this below.

-To describe this issue further: The `WindowsAuthenticate` middleware retrieves all of your configured authentication guards inside of your `config/auth.php` file, determines which one is using the `ldap` driver, and then attempts to locate the authenticating users from **each connection**.
+To describe this issue in further detail -- the `WindowsAuthenticate` middleware retrieves all of your configured authentication guards inside of your `config/auth.php` file, determines which one is using the `ldap` driver, and then attempts to locate the authenticating users from **each connection**.